 - 1 bag freeze dried fruit (Adding some freeze dried apples or Asian pairs to the chicken salad is delish!)

-Tips for Making Your Own Bistro Boxes At Home with Crispy Green
+Tips for Making Your Own Bistro Boxes At Home

 - Make sure your bistro box contains protein, whole grains, fiber, veggies and fruit.
 This way you know you are getting a nutritious, balanced meal packed with vitamins and minerals that will keep you full.